Rickaym/better-drive-pdfview/README.md

 5. Select the `dist` folder from the unzipped files when a folder selector window comes up
 6. Refresh the webpages & you're done!

+## How-To-Build

+Just do `npm run build` and webpack should take the job from then, all transpiled code goes into `dist/**` which is where the extension code & stuffs are.

 ## TODO:
 Using sided arrow keys (left & right) to skip whole pages